 - There was a pretty well animated scene in one of the early episodes (8th to be exact) that has Rogue and Kitty dancing together.
 You can watch it here from 0:32.

 - Halloween Is Grinch Night was a pretty good cartoon overall, but suffered from some very cheap looking animation.
-The follow-up, The Grinch Grinches The Cat in the Hat was made by the same studio on roughly the same budget, but had a better director and so is arguably the best-looking of all the three Grinch specials.
+The follow-up, The Grinch Grinches The Cat In The Hat was made by the same studio on roughly the same budget, but had a better director and so is arguably the best-looking of all the three Grinch specials.

-- The opening sequence (and at the same time pilot episode "Big House Blues") for The Ren & Stimpy Show was so fluidly and beautifully animated, it was used as the intro even for the Adult Party Cartoon episodes, which had BRILLIANT animation.
+- The opening sequence (and at the same time pilot episode "Big House Blues") for The Ren & Stimpy Show was so fluidly and beautifully animated, it was used as the intro even for the Adult Party Cartoon episodes, which had BRILLIANT animation (for the most part).
 However, the first season of the original series was animated by a handful of studios, some of which didn't quite "get" Ren and Stimpy's style right, and sometimes even relied on Limited Animation.
 This improved greatly in the second season, when the best studio (Rough Draft Studios and Carbunkle Cartoons sometimes) did most of the work, resulting in mindblowing animation, like "Son of Stimpy" or "The Royal Canadian Kilted Yaksmen".

 - Three episodes in particular of The Ren & Stimpy Show are extremly noticable for this: "Stimpy's Invention", "Sven Hoek" and "Son of Stimpy" (a.k.a "Stimpy's First Fart").
 Animation quality in various episodes are certainly a mixed bag of variety, with at the worst, episodes like "Stimpy's Big Day/The Big Shot" (Constant animation goofs) "Nurse Stimpy" (bad timing, a plethora of coloring and animation mistakes) and the entire series of what is known as the "Games" episodes, animated by "Games Productions" rather than the original studio "Spumco" after the creator was fired.
 But the three episodes ("Invention", "Sven" and "Son"), were treated as "A-stories": Episodes where added production emphasis was added to overall dramatic "animation acting", smoothness, quality of drawing, extremly detailed backgrounds, and extensive special effects.
 It shows as well, in that all three episodes are widely regarded to be overwhelming fan favorites for various reasons, but most of all, for the animation quality in them.
 In the commentary for the DVD Collection on "Son Of Stimpy" in particular, John Kricfalusi notes "this is feature quality animation, amazing on a tv budget."

-- Teenage Mutant Ninja Turtles 1987 cartoon had an unusual case of this.
+- Teenage Mutant Ninja Turtles 1987 had an unusual case of this.
 While the first season had much sharper and more fluid animation, along with more detailed backgrounds, the character designs were just plain strange for the most part, and quite often Off Model.
 April suffered a particularly bad case of this, as she could look like a foxy lady in one shot, and then an escaped mental patient in the next one.
 The differences evened out in the second season, with cheaper looking backgrounds and animation, but also much better and more consistent character designs.